red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/make-use-of-llms.rst

 Introduction
 ----------------------------------------

-While at the core Colang does not require a Large Language Model (LLM) as backend, many of the more advanced mechanisms in the :ref:`Colang Standard Library<the-standard-library>` (CSL) depend on it.
+At its core, Colang does not require a Large Language Model (LLM) as backend.
+However, many of the more advanced mechanisms in the :ref:`Colang Standard Library<the-standard-library>` (CSL) depend on one.

-To enable the LLM backend you first have to configure the LLM access in the `config.yml` by adding a `models` section like this:
+To enable the LLM backend, you first have to configure the LLM access in the `config.yml` by adding a `models` section like this:

 .. code-block:: yaml